 More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

-With more research put into cannabis, its by-products, including other items of the same plant species, the idea of using hemp to help your dogs isn’t as strange as it may seem.
+With more research put into cannabis for its wonderful healing benefits for humans, the idea of using hemp to help your dogs isn’t as strange as it may seem.

-Before you start administering hemp seeds on your own, however, it’s essential to know the ins and outs of hemp for pets and what it does.
+Before you start administering hemp or cannabis product on your own, however, it’s essential to know the ins and outs of hemp for pets and what it does.

 In this guide, we’ll go over what you need to know so that you are well-informed before accepting or rejecting the idea of giving your dog hemp seeds or any other hemp-based products.